 Use Dunnett’s method when the following are true:

-- You know in advance which group (control) you want to compare to all the other groups (treatments).
+- Before the study, you know which group (control) you want to compare to all the other groups (treatments).

 - You don’t need to compare the treatment groups to each other.

 Let’s use Dunnett’s method with our example one-way ANOVA, but we’ll tweak the scenario slightly.
 Suppose we currently use Material A. We performed this experiment to compare the alternative materials (B, C, and D) to it.
 Material A will be our control group, while the other three are the treatments.

 Using Dunnett’s method, we see that only the B – A difference is statistically significant because the interval does not include zero.
 Using Tukey’s method, this comparison was not significant.
 The additional power gained by making fewer comparisons came through for us.
 On the other hand, unlike Tukey’s method, Dunnett’s method does not find that the D – B difference is significant because it doesn’t compare the treatment groups to each other.